-PROBLEM CAUSE CURE Fuel feed system obstructed (pipes, fuel tank, tap) Clean out the system.
-THE ENGINE WILL NOT START Air filter excessively dirty Follow procedure on page 20.
+PROBLEM CAUSE CURE THE ENGINE WILL NOT START Fuel feed system obstructed (pipes, fuel tank, tap) Clean out the system.
+Air filter excessively dirty Follow procedure on page 20.
 No current getting to the sparkplug Clean or replace the sparkplug.
 If the problem persists, contact one of our dealers.
-Engine flooded With the throttle completely closed, keep the Hot Start lever pulled in.
-Without opening the throttle twist- grip, operate the kickstart lever re- peatedly.
+Engine flooded With the throttle closed, active the Hot Start knob and operate the kick-start lever repeatedly.
+Drained floatbowl Operate the manual tap as described on page 12.
 THE ENGINE MISFIRES Sparkplug with incorrect electrode gap Set the electrode gap correctly.
 See note on page 21.
 Sparkplug dirty Clean or replace the sparkplug.
 Earthing fault Check insulation at kill switch.
 POOR FRONT BRAKING Pads worn, greasy or vitrified Follow procedure on page 22.
 Air or moisture in hydraulic circuit Follow procedure on page 16.
 POOR REAR BRAKING Pads worn, greasy or vitrified Follow procedure on page 22.
 Air or moisture in hydraulic circuit Follow procedure on page 16.